zxcvbnm8888888888/os-pa3/README.md

 ### 2. Form process groups

 You need to assign the same PGID to all the processes created for the given shell command.
 As mentioned before, there are two cases to consider: (1) when a process forks more than one processes, and (2) when the shell creates multiple processes to support pipes and/or a list of commands.

+Please set the PGID of a process group to the same as the PID of the process group leader (the process in the root of the process group hierarchy).
+In this way, you can make the PGID unique among process groups.
 For this, you need to modify the shell in ``./user/sh.c``.

 ### 3. Make ``ctrl-c`` work